imtej/Stock-Trend-and-Price-Prediction-using-DL/README.md

 * `Volume` :

 Target variable:
-Our target is to predict the `Closing Price` of the stock and also predict the trend of the stock.
+Our target is to predict the `Closing Price` of the stock and also to predict the trend of the stock.

 # Approach for the project